matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 ### How it worked in zkSync 1.x

-The way the priority queue works in zkSync 2.0 is very close to how it worked in the previous version of zkSync.
+The way the priority queue works in zkSync 2.0 is very close to how it works in the previous version of zkSync.
 Looking at the example of how it worked before gives the rationale for the new design of the priority queue for zkSync 2.0.

-The goal was the same: provide a censorship-resistant way to interact with zkSync in case the operator becomes malicious or unavailable.
+The goal is the same: provide a censorship-resistant way to interact with zkSync in case the operator becomes malicious or unavailable.
 Back then, we only had two operations that could be sent to zkSync from L1:

 - `Deposit` to bridge funds from Ethereum to zkSync.
 - `FullExit` is essentially the same as `Withdraw` in zkSync 2.0, to bridge the funds back from Ethereum.

-If a user wants to deposit or withdraw funds from zkSync, they would send a transaction request to the smart contract and it was appended to the deque of priority transactions.
-The deque had the following rules:
+If a user wanted to deposit funds to or withdraw funds from zkSync, they would have sent a transaction request to the smart contract which then got appended to the deque of priority transactions.
+The deque has the following rules:

 - All transactions are processed sequentially.
 - Each priority operation must be processed by the operator within `X` days since it was submitted to the contract.